MSF2141/MechaCar_Statistical_Analysis/README.md

 MechaCars produced 50 prototypes (MechaCar_mpg.csv dataset).
 The prototypes were produced using multiple design specifications to identify ideal vehicle performance.
 Multiple metrics, such as vehicle length, vehicle weight, spoiler angle, ground clearance, and all-wheel drive (AWD) drivetrain were collected for each vehicle.
 In R Studio, a linear model that predict the mpg of MechaCar prototypes using several variables was created.

 ### Part 2: Summary Statistics on Suspension Coils
-MechaCars produced multiple lots of suspension coils (MechaCar Suspension_Coil.csv dataset).
-In this dataset, the weight capacities of multiple suspension coils were tested to determine if the manufacturing process is consistent across production lots.
-In R Studio, a summary statistics table was created.
+MechaCars tested multiple lots of suspension coils (MechaCar Suspension_Coil.csv dataset).
+Specifically, the weight capacities of multiple suspension coils were tested to determine if the manufacturing process is consistent across production lots.
+The design requirements for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
+In R Studio, a summary statistics table showing the following PSI metrics for each lot: mean, median, variance, and standard deviation was created.

-The suspension coil’s PSI continuous variable across all manufacturing lots.

-The following PSI metrics for each lot: mean, median, variance, and standard deviation.

-Then, in the README.md, you’ll briefly detail and interpret the suspension coil summary statistics.

 ### Part 3: T-Tests on Suspension Coils
 Perform t-tests to determine if all manufacturing lots and each lot individually are